-- UPMC Health Plan sends a letter acknowledging receipt of the grievance. - 2.
-UPMC Health Plan schedules a Second-Level Grievance Review Committee hearing. - The member and/or provider has the right, but is not required, to attend the Second-Level Grievance Review Committee hearing.
-UPMC Health Plan notifies the member and/or provider in writing 15 calendar days before the scheduled hearing date, along with details of the review process, the format of the hearing, and the member's rights at such hearings.
+UPMC Health Plan sends a letter acknowledging receipt of the grievance.

+3. UPMC Health Plan schedules a Second-Level Grievance Review Committee Hearing.

+The Member and/or provider has the right, but is not required, to attend the Second-Level Grievance Review Committee hearing.
+UPMC Health Plan notifies the Member and/or the authorized representative with 15 calendar days' advance written notice of the time scheduled for a post-service review of a seven calendar-day advance written notice for a pre-service review process, the format of the hearing, and the Member's rights at such hearings.
 The hearing is completed within 20 calendar days of the request for a review of the pre-service denial or 30 calendar days of the request for a review of the post-service denial.